dapr/docs/howto/setup-pub-sub-message-broker/setup-gcp.md

 ### Running locally

-The Dapr CLI will automatically create a directory named `components` in your current working directory.
-To use Cloud Pubsub, replace the contents of `pubsub.yaml` (or `messagebus.yaml` for Dapr < 0.6.0) file with the contents of yaml above.
+To run locally, create a `components` dir containing the YAML file and provide the path to the `dapr run` command with the flag `--components-path`.